UTSC-CSCC01-Software-Engineering-I/term-group-project-c01w25-project-course-matrix/doc/sprint1/RPM.md

   - Generate timetable

 - Calendar customization features:
-  - Add, update, delete personal events from user's personal calendar
+  - Add, update, and delete personal events from the user's calendar
   - Customize the personal calendar with colour-coding
   - Overlay course options over the user's current calendar